Corvus333-dev/SkinCancer/README.md

 ![Dataset distribution](data/plots/dx_dist.png)
-> Due to extreme class imbalance, melanocytic nevi were undersampled by removing their duplicate images, whereas duplicate images from minority classes were retained in the training set.
-This preserves lesion-level integrity across splits while leveraging minority duplicates as natural augmentation.
+> Due to extreme class imbalance, melanocytic nevi were undersampled by removing their duplicate images, whereas
+> duplicate images from minority classes were retained in the training set.
+This preserves lesion-level integrity across
+> splits while leveraging minority duplicates as natural augmentation.

 ### Lesion Visualization:

 ![Lesion images](data/plots/lesions.png)
-> Representative example images for each diagnosis category, showing tiered variation in lesion appearance.
+> Sample images arranged by the ensemble model's predicted probability for the ground-truth
+> diagnosis.
+Rows correspond to high, medium, and low confidence cases, revealing morphological
+> heterogeneity and task difficulty (even for dermatologists!).

 ### Citation